-AI-driven search models like ChatGPT are reshaping the way users discover content online, and with over 800 million weekly users as of late 2025, ChatGPT is here to stay.
+AI-driven search models like ChatGPT are reshaping the way users discover content online, as the platform has hit over 900 million weekly active users as of March 2026.

 This as expected leads to the question of how to rank a website on ChatGPT?
 Asking Reddit “how to rank for ChatGPT” results in comedic answers like “be sure to use please and thank you in your robots.txt file.”
 But there is a method behind making websites more visible to LLMs.